petercripps/covid19-data/README.md

 # covid19-data
 ## Description
-Prints various country specific data on the COVID-19 pandemic using data from: https://datahub.io/docs/about.
+Prints and creates graphs of various country specific data on the COVID-19 pandemic using data from: https://datahub.io/docs/about.

 ## Obtaining the Data
 The Covid-19 data can be found here: https://datahub.io/core/covid-19#resource-time-series-19-covid-combined.
 Look for 'time-series-19-covid-combined'.

 Population data can be found here: https://datahub.io/core/population.

-In each case download the data (as CSV) into a folder of choice and set the path and file names in the `datasets.yaml` file.
+In each case download the data (as CSV) into a folder of choice and set the path and file names in the `config.yaml` file.

 There is also a basic UI for entering data.
+Run this using:
-Run this usin `python3 appwindow.py`.
+`python3 appwindow.py`.

 ## General Usage
-covid19.py info | rate [options]<br>
+python3 covid19.py info | rate [options]<br>

 'info' shows general COVID-19 data for a given country.<br>